alekdavis/PlexBackup/GETTING STARTED.md

 ### Pick backup folder

-By default, the script will create a backup folder in the same directory from which the script is running, which is probably not the best idea (if you have the script installed on a local drive).
-In most cases, you should back up to an external drive, such as a NAS share or an external hard drive.
+By default, the script will create a backup folder in the same directory from which the script is running, and with few exceptions, it is not the best idea.
+In most cases, you should save backed up data on an external drive, such as a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) share or an external USB hard drive.
 Make sure that the backup drive has enough space.

 ### Update config file settings